 If it is possible, it's best to use one parent's email for one child and the other parent's email for the other child when there are two siblings.
 This is usually the best resolution.
 If there are more members, unique emails will need to be used.

-If the client has an email address from a major email service (like Gmail, Yahoo, etc), we know that in our system, clients can use the same email address.
+We know that clients can use the same email address in our system if the client has a Gmail email address.
 However, you will need to set up each client a little differently.

 Here's an example:

-*If you chose to use this workaround, make sure that you let the client know what modifier you added so that they can sign in with that email.
+Note: If you choose to use this workaround, make sure that you let the client know what modifier you added so that they can sign in to SimplePractice/Client Portal with that email.